KriticaGoel/TechLearning/Java/LLD/learning.md

-Always validate data before putting in setter.
+Always validate data before putting in setter. if not then think of constructor

-In model overide toString
+In model override toString

+In builder add only those elements which we need from user or need to validate it before making object.